Daranivelan/Counter/README.md

-This is a counter app
+This is a counter app which acts as a counter.